Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Abstract

 \section{Abstract}

 Many real-world processes have complex tail dependence structures that cannot be characterized using classical Gaussian processes.
-More flexible spatial extremes models such as Gaussian scale mixtures and single-station conditioning models exhibit appealing extremal dependence properties but are often exceedingly prohibitive to fit and simulate from.
-In this paper, we develop a new spatial extremes model that has flexible and non-stationary dependence properties, and we integrate it in the encoding-decoding structure of a variational autoencoder (extVAE).
-The extVAE can be used as a spatio-temporal emulator that characterizes the distribution of potential mechanistic model output states and produces outputs that have the same properties as the inputs, especially in the tail.
-Through extensive simulation studies, we show that our extVAE is vastly more time-efficient than traditional Bayesian inference while also outperforming many spatial extremes models with a stationary dependence structure.
-To further demonstrate the computational power of the extVAE, we analyze a high-resolution satellite-derived dataset of sea surface temperature in the Red Sea, which includes daily measurements at 16703 grid cells. \RH{Tell something about the results/findings...}
+More flexible spatial extremes models exhibit appealing extremal dependence properties but are often exceedingly prohibitive to fit and simulate from in high dimensions.
+In this paper, we aim to push the boundaries on computation and modeling of high-dimensional spatial extremes via integrating a new spatial extremes model that has flexible and non-stationary dependence properties in the encoding-decoding structure of a variational autoencoder called the XVAE.
+The XVAE can emulate spatial observations and produce outputs that have the same statistical properties as the inputs, especially in the tail.
+Our approach also provides a novel way of making fast inference with complex extreme-value processes.
+Through extensive simulation studies, we show that our XVAE is substantially more time-efficient than traditional Bayesian inference while outperforming many spatial extremes models with a stationary dependence structure.
+Lastly, we analyze a high-resolution satellite-derived dataset of sea surface temperature in the Red Sea, which includes 30 years of daily measurements at 16703 grid cells.
+We demonstrate how to use XVAE to identify regions susceptible to marine heatwaves under climate change and examine the spatial and temporal variability of the extremal dependence structure.